-Prior to their engagement, participants visited two public space sites and identified the Top: MineCraft Training for Public Space redesign with refugees from Kaloeyei. © UN-Habitat different challenges and existing problems with the sites as well as acknowledged the different needs and activities to be proposed on the site.
+Prior to their engagement, participants visited two public space sites and identified the different challenges and existing problems with the sites as well as acknowledged the different needs and activities to be proposed on the site.
 The teams identified opportunities in the sites and came up with proposals on how these opportunities can be harnessed for the proper functioning and success of the public space in their settlements.